tailorsoft/mantle-shopify/README.md

 mantle.shopify.ShopifyProductServices.upload#MoquiStoreProducts
 mantle.shopify.ShopifyProductServices.upload#MoquiStoreCategories
 ```
 Choose which platform is the source of truth for Product data and then set up service jobs to poll one of the sets of services.
-There are demo service jobs set up fro each one.
-Choose a frequency that makse sense given how much your product data changes during BAU.
-Run the jobs manually when need data synced immediately.
+There are demo service jobs set up for each one.
+Choose a frequency that makes sense given how much your product data changes during BAU.
+Run the jobs manually when you need data synced immediately.

+The services also upload images of the products to shopify.
+For this to work properly you will need your moqui product store to have a product store setting that contains the url where the product images are published.

 ## Services to Sync Orders, Fulfilments and Inventory
 There is a service that can be polled to download orders from Shopify: